 Press the "Delete" button.

-Here filter the event types to be displayed choosing the desired option from the corresponding drop-down list:
+Here filter the event types to be displayed by choosing the desired option from the corresponding drop-down list: